 Yes, this is why it is important to obtain professional advice when making a will.
 Click here for further information on claims.

 Why not use a free or cheap wills kit?

 In a lot of cases, these end up being more expensive due to yearly storage fees or hefty estate commissions.
 Also, poor method of signing a will can totally invalidate the Will.
 Rules are very strict in this regard.

 Where should I keep my will?

 The original copy of your Will should be kept with all other important documents in a secure place but somewhere where it will be found if something should happen to you.
 It is no use having a Will if nobody is going to find it.
 This is why we recommend that you keep a copy of your Will at home.
 It will alert members of your family that there is an original somewhere.
-We can permanently store your original will in our fireproof safe, free of charge.
+Our lawyers for wills can permanently store your original will in our fireproof safe, free of charge.